The Secret Life of Connie Star

 A Perfect novel – poetic, evocative and hopeful.
 Your heart will break and then heal for Connie Starr.

-I began this book with just two sentences: Connie Starr was always a difficult child.
+I began this book with just the two first sentences: Connie Starr was always a difficult child.
 Her mother said that when she was born she brought the war with her.

-My family history definitely influenced this book, consciously or subconciously.
-What happens to Connie happened to my mother when she was Connie’s age, the ricochet of this enormous catastrophe, impacted my mother her entire life and affected me as I was growing up.
-Of course growing up it was difficult to have someone like Connie as a mother, I couldn’t possibly understand.
+My family history influenced this book, consciously or subconciously.
+What happens to Connie happened to my mother when she was Connie’s age and the ricochet of this enormous catastrophe impacted my mother her entire life and affected me as I was growing up.
+Of course growing up it was difficult to have someone like Connie as a mother, I couldn’t possibly understand why she couldn’t love me, why she was afraid of me and as a child I was unable to understand her fear and her damage.
 Like many, Connie has invisible disabilities that marginalised her from her community and family.

 This isn’t just a book about Connie.
 It’s a book about four families whose members all for one reason of the other don’t quite fit into the world easily.
 It’s been called “A book that Celebrates Difference” and I love that.
 The families lives intertwine as I as a writer throw everything at them, death, adultery, war, sickness and 3000 over-paid over-sexed Americans.
 But as their creator I also wanted to give my characters love, romance, hope and joy because life always has both and I wanted them to find love and romance and hope and joy in the small insignificant things that we sometimes miss but which are the very things that make life worth living.